kelechi-aims/automech/README.md

 - If you'd like to contribute to the project, follow the Contribution Guidelines.

 ## License
-- This project is licensed under the MIT License.
+- This project is licensed under the ALX License.